matthewcosgrove/lab-ops/README.md

   a) Populate the env vars you will find in a file created by the Tools VM automation `~/.env_bucc`.
 For quick reference, they will look something like [this](reference-env-vars.txt)

-  b) From the root of this repo run the following script
+  b) Source the env vars `~/.env_bucc` or re-login in, then from the root of this repo run the following script

 ```
 bin/generate_infra_settings.sh